 Important Life Questions to Ask Yourself

 I remember a quote that once said, ask the right questions.
-Over the years I have realized that questions are much more important than answers as without asking the right queries we can never hope for the right knowledge.
+Over the years I have realized that questions are much more important than answers.
+Without asking the right queries we can never hope for the right knowledge.

 But it took me a while to even understand what questions I should ask of myself.
 Some of those doubts were always there in the background, hovering, emphasizing that I didn’t understand life.
 I had a vague feeling that I was dismaying over things that didn’t matter while ignoring the universal realities that would pull me out of my little problem bubbles.
 But I wasn’t sure.
 And I never took out time to pin those deep questions about life, and, hence, could never answer them.